kallepop/procthor-scene-reconstruction/README.md

 4. procthor.
 Containing the packages necessary to import, use, and modify ProcTHOR environments.

 ## Installing COLMAP

-Something with installing an older gcc and g++ version.

 ``` shell
 conda create -n colmap -c conda-forge colmap